dileepguntamadugu/appreviews/README.md

 # Installs all python packages required for the analytics
 pip install -r requirements.txt

-# Generates the app reviews from itunes for the given app id.
-Reviews are for the last 500 reviews.
-python datacleanse.py

 # Run the analytics and generate the visualizations
 python analysis.py

+# Poll and run the analytics and generate the visualizations for every 24 hours
+while true; do python analysis.py && sleep 86400; done;

 # Output
 Once the analysis has run successfully, you will see a new tab in browser with graph showing categorization on basis of no of ratings